ctechfilmuniversity/lecture_ss23_procedural_generation_and_simulation/assignments/mircea/01/pgs_ss23_01_mircea.md

 Briefly in your own words: how would you explain your nanny what *procedural generation* means?

-Procedural generation refers to the process of automatically creating *something*, by following a set of pre-defined rules or instructions, allowing the creation of a large number of unique and diverse outputs without the need for manual creation.
+<br> Procedural generation refers to the process of automatically creating *something*, by following a set of pre-defined rules or instructions, allowing the creation of a large number of unique and diverse outputs without the need for manual creation.

 ## Patterns